autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ![phase signal group](./docs/signal-phase-group.drawio.svg)

-The set of lanes whose color is almost always the same as lane L1 is called the in-phase signal group of L1, and the set of lanes whose color is almost always the opposite of L1 is called the anti-phase signal group.
+The set of intersection lanes whose color is in sync with lane L1 is called the in-phase signal group of L1, and the set of remaining lanes is called the anti-phase signal group.

 ### How-to/Why set RightOfWay tag